-Our giant outdoor chalkboard made our backyard about 10x more fun since its appearance a couple of months ago.
+Our giant outdoor chalkboard had made out backyard so much for fun for everyone!
 The kids like it, and I LOVE it!
 I can doodle out there for an hour while they play with cars and trikes.
 Inevitably, one or both end up doodling with me or asking me to draw things like monsters or scooters.
 The chalkboard has even proved to be a great learning tool.
 Max and I often draw letters and numbers.

 If you follow along on instagram you already know that we’ve had a big outdoor chalkboard since Maxwell was tiny.
 We made it in the spring of 2015, right after we made the DIY tire sandbox.
-I never wrote a proper blog post about it, and often get questions about it, so I teamed up with Wonderful Halos to share the tutorial for the giant outdoor chalkboard!
+I never wrote a proper blog post about it, and often get questions about it, so I teamed up with Wonderful Halos to share how to make a chalkboard.

 The giant outdoor chalkboard is also proving to be the perfect spot to eat a healthy afternoon snack of Wonderful Halo mandarins.
 I love that the mandarins are seedless and that Maxwell can peel them himself.
 He insists on peeling them for all of us, and then we each get a mandarin (or 3!).

 Everyone loves indulging in a sweet treat, but it’s often difficult to find snacks that are sweet and healthy.
 Wonderful Halos are the good choice solution for all ages so you can indulge without guilt.
 I also love that mandarins are super portable.
 Just toss a few in your bag and you’ve got snacks on the go!